 If you don’t feel fully relaxed after your sauna session, start from scratch and repeat the process of cleaning, heating, and cooling.
 A sauna session usually ends with a thorough wash, followed by a soothing scrub to clean and moisturize your skin.

-What to expect in the sauna – tips for beginners
+What to expect in a Finnish sauna – tips for beginners

 - Friendly locals will try to talk to you in the sauna while your eyes and lips are on the brink of catching fire.